A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Results under global conditions

-Second, it is (at least in general) not possible to compute an explicit form for the positive solution $z^{*}(n, \delta)$ to the non-linear equation~\eqref{eq:key_equation}.
-However, for certain forms of the function $\weakcon$ and $\perturb$, it is possible to compute an analytic and relatively simple upper bound.
-For instance, given some positive parameters $(\alpha, \beta)$ such that $\alpha > \beta + 1$, suppose that these functions are defined locally, in a interval above zero, as follows:
+A few comments are in order.
+First, the convergence guarantee~\eqref{EqnWeaklyConvexPosterior} depends on the weak convexity function $\weakcon$ and the perturbation function $\perturb$ through the non-linear equation~\eqref{eq:key_equation}.
+See the proof sketch below for the origins of this equation.
+Second, at least in general, it is not possible to compute an explicit form for the positive solution $z^{*}(n, \delta)$ to the non-linear equation~\eqref{eq:key_equation}.
+However, for certain forms of the function $\weakcon$ and $\perturb$, we can derive a relatively simple upper bound.
+For instance, given some positive parameters $(\alpha, \beta)$ such that $\alpha > \beta$, suppose that these functions are defined locally, in a interval above zero, as follows: